Ravenbrook/mps/procedure/review.rst

 _`.calc.defects-remaining`: The calculation of defects remaining should use the estimate <major defects found>/<number of pages>.
-The obvious adjustment must be made for sampling.
+The obvious adjustment should be made for sampling.
 The number of unresolved major issues (raised) should be added.
 [In an ideal world, I believe we should know what proportion of major defects we find, and use that.
 Perhaps we could use 75%? - GavinM] [Doesn't that mean we